PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Shotgun/README.md

 ```

 ```
-# change directory to the path where the database is stores
+# change directory to the path where the database is stored
 DB="/path/to/nt_2021_04_db"
 ```